mick26/RT-GeoLoc-Node-ng-Leaflet/README.md

 ## Realtime Geo-Location

-This App implements a Leaflet based map this is updated in realtime with each users location.
+This App implements a Leaflet based map that is updated in realtime with each users location.
 The App uses [NodeJS](http://nodejs.org/) and [ExpressJS](http://expressjs.com/) at the back end with [AngularJS](https://angularjs.org/), [LeafletJS](http://leafletjs.com/) and [Socket.io](socket.io) at the from end.
 I have also used [BT Ford's](https://github.com/btford/angular-socket-io) module for using Angular with Socket.io.

-This program is based on the [realtime-geolocation-demo of Dmitri Voronianski](https://github.com/voronianski/realtime-geolocation-demo).
+This program was initially based on the [realtime-geolocation-demo of Dmitri Voronianski](https://github.com/voronianski/realtime-geolocation-demo).

 ### Running the App